reidrac/c64-pixel-tools/README.md

-# C64 Tools
+# C64 Pixel Tools

-These are two simple tools I used to make Rescuing Orc for the C64.
+These are two simple tools I used to make Rescuing Orc for the C64 to convert PNG images into sprites and tilesets to be used by the Commodore 64.

  * `img2sprite.py`
  * `img2tileset.py`